-- 2 cups AP flour
+- 2 cup AP flour

-- 3 tbsp sugar
+- 3 tbsp granulated sugar

 - 1/2 tsp kosher salt

-- 1/3 cup shortening, chilled and cubed
+- 1/2 cup shortening chilled and cubed

 - 1 large egg

-- 1 tbsp lemon juice
+- 1 tbsp fresh lemon juice

 - 1/4 cup ice water

-- Either roll the disk up around the rolling pin and release it over the pie plate, so that there are no gaps between the dough and the pie plate.
+Allow the pastry to fall down the sides of the pie plate, so that there are no gaps between the dough and the pie plate.
 This will ensure that the dough will not pull up from the base, or shrink during baking.
 Trim it, allowing enough of an edge to work with the type of crimp you wish to use.

-- Place the prepared pie shell back into the fridge to chill for about 15 minutes.
+Place the prepared pie shell back into the fridge to chill for about 20 minutes.

-- From this point follow the directions for the pie recipe you are using.
+From this point follow the directions for the pie recipe you are using.

-- Repeat the above instructions for the smaller disk of dough.
+Repeat the above instructions for the remaining disk of dough.
 If using as a lid for a covered pie, roll to about 2 inches larger than the pie plate, allowing it to cover any raised filling.
 Or use to create lattice or cut outs (either with a cookie cutter or free hand)

-- To make for a savoury pie, replace the sugar with 1/2 tsp salt, 1 tsp finely chopped fresh or dry herbs (except woody ones like rosemary)
+To make for a savoury pie, replace the sugar with 1/2 tsp salt, 1 tsp finely chopped fresh or dry herbs (except woody ones like rosemary)

 You can also add cheese to the recipe by removing 1 tbsp of the fat, and replacing it with 3 tbsp to 1/4 cup of shredded cheese.